Is 100 Mbps Fast?

 Speed requirements taken from HighSpeedInternet.com’s How Much Internet Speed Do I Need? guidelines.

 A good internet speed is about 100–200 Mbps.
-That’s enough bandwidth to let you stream videos, play online games, and participate in video chat meetings on a range of devices.
-And it will promise a fast and consistent connection even when there are several people on your Wi-Fi.
+That’s enough bandwidth to let you stream videos, play games online, and participate in video chat meetings on a range of devices.
+And it will promise fast internet even when there are several people on your Wi-Fi.

 Granted, you won’t always need internet that fast, especially if you mostly go online to check email, read headlines, and do a bit of streaming in HD.
 The Federal Communications Commission defines broadband internet as anything that can achieve a minimum of 25 Mbps download speeds and 3 Mbps upload speeds—which is plenty for low-key internet surfers.

 On the other hand, 100–200 Mbps is hardly the max connection speed you can get from an internet package.
 These days the fastest internet plans frequently top out at 1,000 Mbps.
-Xfinity even has a plan that delivers 2,000 Mbps download speeds, which is not necessary for most people.
-(The plan is also ridiculously expensive.)
+Xfinity even has a plan that delivers 6,000 Mbps download speeds, which is not necessary for most people (and is ridiculously expensive).

 Still, plans in the range of 500–1,000 Mbps are useful if you live with a lot of people and everyone is on the internet at the same time.
 You’ll require a ton more bandwidth as you have more users doing speed-intensive stuff like streaming movies, playing online games, and/or making calls on video-chat apps.